maciekpilar/maciekpilar/README.md

 - 💻 Learning Front-End Development,

-- 🛠️ Learning Next.js to be closer FullStack Dev
+- 🛠️ Learning Next.js and (soon) React Native to be closer FullStack Dev

 - 🤞 Looking forward to get a job